Soopro/flash_sloth/README.md

-# Bolt: The Front-end of Soopro Manage
+# Flash Sloth: The CRM Agent of Soopro

 ### Server side config
 There is a server_conf.js in /src.